RealFascinated/traefik-helper/README.md

 ## Windows Alias

+Ensure you have ran `Set-ExecutionPolicy Unrestricted` in PowerShell as an administrator.

 Create the directory `~/Documents/WindowsPowerShell` and create a file called `Microsoft.PowerShell_profile.ps1` in that directory.
 Add the following code to the file.

 ```bash